gopinath-langote/1build/paper.md

 [1build](https://github.com/gopinath-langote/1build) also takes care of programming language setup, creating a virtual environment, and automating the installation of librarires, for example, Machine Learning and Deep Learning Libraries.

-In addition to this, [1build](https://github.com/gopinath-langote/1build) has been developed to a high degree of best practice in research software development [@jime2017], and is thoroughly documented: https://1build.gitbook.io/1build/.
+In addition to this, [1build](https://github.com/gopinath-langote/1build) has been developed to a high degree of best practice in research software development [@jime2017], and is thoroughly documented: https://1build.gitbook.io/.
 The documentation has been well formatted with the aim of easy learning and accessibilty.
 Furthermore, [1build](https://github.com/gopinath-langote/1build) is automatically tested using Travis CI integration, unit tests with code coverage and [A+ on Go Report Card](https://goreportcard.com/report/github.com/gopinath-langote/1build).
 The current version of [1build](https://github.com/gopinath-langote/1build) will be archived on [Zenodo](https://zenodo.org).

-With its active community of developers, timely announcement of the updates and releases on [Twitter](https://twitter.com/GopinathLangote), it is used by many undergraduate and graduate students around the world.
+With its active community of developers, timely announcement of the updates and releases on [Twitter](https://twitter.com/GopinathLangote) and with its easy contibuting guide,  it is used by many undergraduate and graduate students around the world.

 # Acknowledgements

-I acknowledge JetBrains 1Password for supporting the project as the official sponsor and the efforts of the official contributors of 1build.
+I acknowledge JetBrains 1Password for supporting the project as the official sponsor and the efforts of the official contributors of [1build](https://github.com/gopinath-langote/1build).

-I also want to acknowledge the support of Awesome Go community as [1build](https://github.com/gopinath-langote/1build) is now on [Awesome Go Project](https://github.com/avelino/awesome-go)
+I also want to acknowledge the support of [Awesome Go](https://awesome-go.com) community as [1build](https://github.com/gopinath-langote/1build) is now on [Awesome Go Project](https://github.com/avelino/awesome-go)[@awesome-go]

 # References